gkoos/nullmail/README.md

 - No sign-up or personal info required.
 - No tracking or logging of user data.
 - Built with SvelteKit, Supabase, ForwardEmail, Cloudflare Tunnel.
+- Browser extension for quick access to mailboxes.

 ## Live Site